-All sites are supported by a central team of security experts, who have regional and functional responsibility for security delivery across all our markets and the four pillars.
-This team runs global training - such as our online personal safety training - oversees global security communications and awareness and helps to ensure we satisfy external regulations and requirements.
+All sites are supported by a central team of security experts, who have regional and functional responsibility for ensuring security delivery across all our markets and the four pillars.
+This team runs global training such as our online personal safety training oversees global security communications and awareness and helps to ensure that we satisfy external regulations requirements.

 We take a risk-based approach to security, with a global programme to identify and assess risks and produce mitigation plans.
-We review security risks routinely and communicate with our people around the world to raise awareness
+We review security risks routinely and communicate with our people around the world to raise awareness.

-Market adherence to Corporate Security policies and standards is continually monitored through Corporate Security reviews and audits, as well as other internal mechanisms such as audit by Global Audit and Risk.
+Market adherence to Corporate Security policies and standards is continually monitored through Corporate Security reviews and audits, as well as other internal mechanisms such as audit by CARE (Controls, Assurance & Risk Excellence) team.
 Any adverse findings are recorded and their remediation tracked.